 After the next lesson started in the same vein with Michel Thomas again interrupting his student and telling them not to rush to answer the question (despite him often butting in whenever they take a pause to reply), I decided to skip ahead in the hope that things improved and that his students weren’t completely cowed by his apparently slightly combative approach to teaching.

 Before moving on however I, unfortunately, heard him correct his student’s pronunciation of ‘necessaire’ (which seemed fine to me), adding a horrible rattling ‘AIREEEE’ to the end of the word.

-Having checked out a few of the middle lessons, things don’t get any better and you can really hear the anger in Michel Thomas’ voice when the female student mistakes ‘elle arrive’ with ‘elle est arrivee’.
+Having checked out a few of the middle lessons, things don’t seem to get any better and you can really hear what sounds like anger in Michel Thomas’ voice when the female student mistakes ‘elle arrive’ with ‘elle est arrivee’.

-It is really unpleasant to hear how he corrects her and it really goes against what he says in the introduction that it’s the teacher’s fault if you don’t learn the language.
+I found it really unpleasant to hear how he corrects her and thought it really goes against what he says in the introduction, that it’s the teacher’s fault if you don’t learn the language.